What are City Cards?

-Do we need to purchase the transport card?
+Do we need to purchase a transport card?

-Public transport in Rome allows you to travel through all the Metro, buses and trams but does not include the airport.
-24 hours of travelling through the public transport costs 7 Euros and one Metro ride or 100 minutes on Bus costs 1.5 Euros.
-Now, let us see how the attractions in Rome are situated.
+Public transport in Rome allows you to travel through all the Metro, buses, and trams but does not include the airport.
+24 hours of travelling through public transport costs 7 Euros and one Metro ride or 100 minutes on Bus costs 1.5 Euros.
+Now, let us see how the attractions in Rome are situated:

 Do you need to buy Hop-on and Hop-off Bus tour?